as of January 2022

 EU/EEA citizens with medical training from an EU/EEA member state can contact the European Commission's problem-solving network (SOLVIT) if they have difficulties: https://ec.europa.eu/solvit/what-is-solvit/index_de.htm.

-The Service Center for Professional Recognition (ZSBA) of the Federal Employment Agency provides free advices to physicians who still live abroad and are interested in working in Germany.
-Among other things the ZSBA offers information on visas and residence permits and the German labour market (https://www.anerkennung-in-deutschland.de/html/en/pro/service-center.php).
+The Service Center for Professional Recognition (ZSBA) of the Federal Employment Agency advices physicians who still live abroad and are interested in working in Germany free of charge and assists them in compiling the application documents for full and limited registration (https://www.anerkennung-in-deutschland.de/html/de/pro/zsba.php).

 Physicians who have completed their basic medical training outside Germany, have a right to get, upon application, an official notice regarding the equivalence of their basic medical training.
 The proof of German language skills is not a prerequisite for this notice.
 However, the physician will only be granted full registration (Approbation) once he/she meets the German language requirements and fulfills all other requirements.